estate vs inheritance tax estate vs inheritance tax

 Pros and Cons

-Pros include reduction of wealth inequality by taxing the affluent and providing government revenue.
+Pros include the reduction of wealth inequality by taxing the affluent and providing government revenue.
 It encourages continued philanthropy, as charitable donations often reduce taxable estate amounts.
 Cons involve potential liquidity issues, as estates may need to sell assets to cover tax obligations, and complex planning requirements that necessitate professional guidance.

 Understanding Inheritance Tax